Graduate Student Success Scholarship

 Graduate Studies will allocate a specific amount to each college based on the colleges’ graduate enrollment.
 Each college may determine its own selection process and determine the best way to allocate funds to their graduate programs.

-Graduate Studies will review the nomination packets, verify the financial need, and make the awards to all eligible recipients.
+Graduate Studies will review the list for academic eligibility and submit the awards to all eligible recipients.
 Recipients may hold the scholarship for up to two semesters (contingent upon the allocation to the college) as long as they remain in good academic standing and meet whatever terms and conditions their college or department may place upon their acceptance of the award.
-Graduate Studies will not consider petitions for extensions of the GSSS.
-Graduate Studies will reallocate any unused funds after the spring deadline.

 Application Packet